E. L. M. Burns

 Lieutenant General Eedson Louis Millard "Tommy" Burns, CC, DSO, OBE, MC, CD (June 17, 1897 – September 13, 1985) was a senior officer of the Canadian Army and a diplomat.
 He saw active service in both World War I and World War II.
-He served as the first commander of the first United Nations peacekeeping force in 1956.
-His military career in war has, for the most part, been criticised by some historians as showing he was "simply incapable of commanding a higher formation."
+His World War II command during the Italian campaign, although successful, sparked a sharp divide in military academic circles post-war.
+In the early 1950s, he was the deputy minister for the Veterans Affairs Canada department.
+He served as the initial commander of the first United Nations peacekeeping force in 1956.
+In the late 1950s, he became one of Canada's nuclear disarmament negotiators.
+In the late 1960s and into the 1970s, he taught strategic studies at Carleton University.
+He wrote several books about his war and peacekeeping experiences.
+Burns was honoured with several awards including the Order of Canada in 1967 and the Pearson Medal of Peace in 1981.

 Early life and military career

 E. L. M. Burns was born on June 17, 1897, in Montreal, Quebec.
 His father was a militia staff officer, a member of the Corps of Guides.
 He served with the 17th Duke of York's Royal Canadian Hussars (17th D.Y.R.C.H.).
 He had risen to the rank of signal sergeant by 1913.
-"Tommy" Burns, student # 1032 graduated from the Royal Military College of Canada in Kingston, Ontario in 1914.
+"Tommy" Burns, student # 1032 graduated from the Royal Military College of Canada in Kingston, Ontario, in 1914.
 He joined the Royal Canadian Engineers, into which he was commissioned as a second lieutenant in June 1915.

-Burns served in Canada until March 1916 when he went overseas with the 3rd Canadian Division Signal Company which, was composed of engineers.
+Burns served in Canada until March 1916 when he went overseas with the 3rd Canadian Division Signal Company, which was composed of engineers.
 He fought on the Western Front with the Royal Canadian Engineers from 1916 to 1918.
 He became a staff officer with the 3rd Division's 9th Brigade in March 1917, dealing with supply and personnel and saw action at the Battle of Vimy Ridge.
 He became a "staff learner" and acted as liaison officer between forward battalions and brigade headquarters.
 He returned to Canada in 1919 and was stationed at St. John as an engineer officer.
 He was wounded twice during the war and also received the Military Cross.
+The citation for the medal reads:

 Between the wars

 After receiving a commission in the Permanent Force as a captain on 1 April 1920, Burns attended the School of Military Engineering, Chatham, England, for eighteen months.
 He was an instructor at the Royal Military College of Canada in Kingston, Ontario.
 He returned to Halifax and served on duty during the miners' strike at Glace Bay.
 He worked in the Survey Department in Ottawa.
 In 1924, he was appointed as an instructor at RMC in field engineering.
-He attended the Staff College, Quetta, in British India and returned to Quebec, Canada in 1930.
+He attended the Staff College, Quetta, in British India and returned to Quebec, Canada, in 1930.
 In 1939, as a lieutenant colonel, he attended the Imperial Defence College in London, England.